mandar-tabib-1/mandar-tabib-1/README.md

 - 👋 Hi, I’m @mandar-tabib
-- 👀 I’m interested in fluid dynamics and machine learning
+- 👀 I’m interested combining artificial intelligence with physics-based models like CFD.
-- 🌱 I’m currently learning applications of ML in fluid dynamics.
+- 🌱 I have worked on hybrid methods to combine them.
 - 💞️ I’m looking to collaborate on such topics.
 - 📫 How to reach me : mandar.tabib@sintef.no